Cultural Landscape Management

 Availability and Admission

 The Cultural Landscape Management Certificate is available to University of Massachusetts graduate students enrolled in a degree program in any department.
 The certificate is also available to non-degree students through enrollment in the University of Massachusetts Continuing and Professional Education (for application and enrollment policies, see http://www.umassulearn.net/).

-All applicants for the certificate should submit a brief resume and a one-page letter of interest to the certificate program coordinator, Ethan Carr, for admission to the program.
-The letter of interest should state the candidate’s reasons for interest in the certificate program, including suggestions for specific areas of concentration and interest.
-Applicants should contact one of the listed program advisors below to discuss their application.
+All applicants for the certificate should submit a brief statement of interest by email to the certificate program coordinator, Elizabeth Brabec, for admission to the program.
+The email should indicate the candidate’s reasons for interest in the certificate program, and outline the suggest program of courses.
+Applicants should contact Elizabeth Brabec at firstname.lastname@example.org to discuss the selection and timing of courses.